SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ### Application Model

-A Streams application is composed of middleware-neutral core microservices enhanced by Steeltoe Streams.
+A Stream application is composed of middleware-neutral core microservices enhanced by Steeltoe Stream.
 Application developers typically do not have to deal with the underlying messaging middleware and instead can focus on the microservice logic itself.
-Normally the service communicates with the outside world through input and output channel abstractions injected into it by the Steeltoe Streams infrastructure.
+Normally the service communicates with the outside world through input and output channel abstractions injected into it by the Steeltoe Stream infrastructure.
 Channels are a programming abstraction that represent messaging destinations.
 Services can send and receive messages to and from destinations using these channels .
-Steeltoe Streams automatically configures channels for you and connects them to external messaging systems through middleware-specific binder implementations.
+Steeltoe Stream automatically configures channels for you and connects them to external messaging systems through middleware-specific binder implementations.
 Binders are components provided by Steeltoe or other third parties package providers.

 ![Stream Application](./images/streams-application.jpg)

 ### Binder Abstraction

-Steeltoe uses a binder abstraction to make it possible for Streams based services to be flexible in how they connect to messaging middleware.
+Steeltoe uses a binder abstraction to make it possible for Stream-based services to be flexible in how they connect to messaging middleware.
 Steeltoe automatically detects and uses whatever binder it finds in the services startup directory when attempting to connect to the messaging system.
 This enables developers to use different types of messaging middleware without the need to change the applications code; You simply include a different binder at deployment time.

 For more complex use cases, you can package multiple binders with your services and configure it to choose the correct binder for the different channels or destinations used by the service at runtime.